GDMod-Development/GDModMaker-IDE/README.md

 ## Want to run this repository?

 ### Prerequisites
-- Nodejs and NPM installed
+- Nodejs and npm / yarn installed
 - Knowledge of the command line

 ### Git installed